 So watch yourselves carefully, and do not act treacherously against the wife of your youth (Mal 2:15).God hates mistreatment of wives, because it leads to divorce.

-The message of Malachi is not that God hates divorce, but that he hates violence in marriage and its treachery to the marriage covenant that often leads to divorce.
+The message of Malachi is not that God hates divorce, but that he hates physical and emotional violence in marriage and its treachery to the marriage covenant that often leads to divorce.

 Violence cancels CovenantsGod does not want a person to be held in a place by a contract or covenant if they will be treated violently.
 The Law of Moses allows a man who has fallen into debt to bond himself to work as a servant for a person who would pay off his debts in return.